nourrrhan/OS-Project/README.md

 # File System Project

-This project shows how to interact with the file system and perform various file system operations using C#.
+This project shows how to interact with the file system and perform various file system operations.
 It reads and writes data to a file, creates and prints a FAT table, and validates user input commands.

 Tools: Visual Studio 2019.
+Languages: C#

 This Project contains 9 classes: